 With several Fortune 500 customers under its belt and the ability to provide access to other companies, it made them a lucrative target.
 Hackers knew that if they successfully intrude into their systems, they can also access data of other companies as well without having to target those companies directly with cyber-attacks.

-Which cybersecurity lesson did you learn from data breaches and cybersecurity attacks in 2019?
+Which cybersecurity lesson did you learn from data breaches in 2019?
 Let us know in the comments section below.